spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/normalizing-morphometrics.rst

    - ``ap_ratio.csv`` : A file containing the ratio values for each.
 This file is partially replicated in the table below.

-.. csv-table:: Anterior - posterior diameter ratio with levels above and below all compressions.
+.. csv-table:: Anterposterior diameter ratio with levels above and below all compressions.
    :file: ap_ratio.csv
    :header-rows: 1

 :Legend:
    - **diameter_AP_ratio**: Ratio computed in the subject's native space.
    - **diameter_AP_ratio_PAM50**: Ratio computed in the PAM50 space.
-   - **diameter_AP_ratio_PAM50_normalized**: Ratio computed in the PAM50 space and nromalized with healthy controls
+   - **diameter_AP_ratio_PAM50_normalized**: Ratio computed in the PAM50 space and normalized with healthy controls

 .. note::
-   metrics
-   distance
+   - The flag `-metric` can be used to specify the morphometric to compute the ratio.
+   - The flag `-distance` can be used to select the distance (mm) in the superior-inferior direction along the cord to average healthy slices.
+   - The flag `-extent` can be used to specify the extent (mm) to average metrics of healthy levels.

 Compute ratio of **AP diameter** : normalized with healthy controls:
 --------------------------------------------------------------------------------
 We will add the flag ``-normalize-hc`` to use a database of healthy controls to normalize the anterior-posterior diameters.

 .. code:: sh

-   sct_compute_compression -i t2_compressed_seg.nii.gz -vertfile t2_compressed_seg_labeled.nii.gz -l t2_compressed_compression_labels.nii.gz -metric area -normalize-hc 1 -o area_ratio_norm_PAM50.csv
+   sct_compute_compression -i t2_compressed_seg.nii.gz -vertfile t2_compressed_seg_labeled.nii.gz -l t2_compressed_labels-compression.nii.gz -metric diameter_AP -normalize-hc 1 -o ap_ratio_norm_PAM50.csv

 :Input arguments:
    - ``-i`` : The input segmentation file.